-The items in the Council's Balance Sheet at 31 March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-ltem Uncertainties Effect if Actual Results Differ from Assumptions Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which pay is projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pension Liability Estimation of the net liability for pensions depends on a number of complex judgements relating to the discount rate used, the rate at which pay is projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 Strathclyde Pension Fund has engaged a firm of consulting actuaries to provide expert advice about the assumptions to be applied.
-The net liability has decreased by £244.2 million in 2022/23 so the impact could be in the next year or over the longer term.
+The net liability has decreased by £59.0 million in 2022/23 so the impact could be in the next year or over the longer term.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 Note 28(h) to the Principal Financial Statements includes a sensitivity analysis showing the impact of varying certain assumptions.
-For instance, a one year increase in life expectancy would approximately increase the Employer's Defined Benefit Obligation by around 3-5% (£18.9m to £31.4m) Collection Levels of Arrears At 31 March 2023 the Council had a balance of sundry debtors (including Housing Benefit overpayments) of £7.4m.
-A review of significant balances suggested that an impairment allowance of £2.6m was appropriate.
-However, if the current economic conditions were to change significantly this level of allowance might not be sufficient. increase in the impairment allowance would require an additional £0.26m.
+For instance, a one year increase in life expectancy would approximately increase the Employer's Defined Benefit Obligation by around 3-5% (£19.6m to £32.6m) Property, Plant and Equipment The estimation of fair values and the useful lives of assets are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current fiscal climate may require the Council to review current spending levels on asset repairs and maintenance, bringing into doubt fair values and useful lives assigned to assets.
+If the useful lives of assets are reduced, depreciation will increase and the carrying value of assets will fall.
+It is estimated that the annual depreciation charge for buildings would increase by approximately £2.01m for every year that useful lives had to be reduced.
+Against a value of £423.021m for Other Land and Buildings assets, this would be a variation of 0.475%.